andyeske/How-to-CAD-Fusion-360/README.md

 *	An engineering drawings of the 2x4 LEGO block.
 *	A [simple LEGO house](https://www.holmesmurphy.com/wp-content/uploads/2016/12/Lego-House_Blue.jpg) assembly.

-**To do (optional):** Add 4 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+**To do (optional):** Add 4 slides to the portfolio, one for each designed item, with pictures and a short description of the Fusion 360 skills employed to during the design process.

 **Session Recordings:** To be posted.